tidiview/francois-vidit.com/user/sites/docs/pages/01.home/03.reims/01.remes/docs.en.md

 <sup>5</sup>
 Together with other causes, this consideration also led them to that resolution, viz: that they had learned that Diviciacus and the Aedui were approaching the territories of the Bellovaci.
 And it was impossible to persuade the latter to stay any longer, or to deter them from conveying succor to their own people.

-11
+[color=#3d8b3d]Chapter 11[/color]
 <sup>1</sup>
 That matter being determined on, marching out of their camp at the second watch, with great noise and confusion, in no fixed order, nor under any command, since each sought for himself the foremost place in the journey, and hastened to reach home, they made their departure appear very like a flight.
 <sup>2</sup>
-Caesar, immediately learning this through his scouts, [but] fearing an ambuscade, because he had not yet discovered for what reason they were departing, kept his army and cavalry within the camp.
+[color=#3d8b3d]Caesar[/color], immediately learning this through his scouts, [but] fearing an ambuscade, because he had not yet discovered for what reason they were departing, kept his army and cavalry within the camp.
 <sup>3</sup>
 At daybreak, the intelligence having been confirmed by the scouts, he sent forward his cavalry to harass their rear; and gave the command of it to two of his legates, Quintus Pedius, and Lucius Aurunculeius Cotta.
 He ordered Titus Labienus, another of his legates, to follow them closely with three legions.
 <sup>4</sup>